Full-Time MBA (FTMBA) Policies

 Room Usage Policies

 • Room users are responsible for their personal property and should not leave items unattended.
 Olin Business School is not liable for loss or damage to personal property.
 Rooms cannot be reserved or held by placing personal belongings in them.
-Unattanded items (e.g., backpacks, coats, laptops, binders) may be removed and taken to lost and found for safekeeping.
+Unattended items (e.g., backpacks, coats, laptops, binders) may be removed and taken to lost and found for safekeeping.
 Lost and found is located in the Undergraduate Office (Simon Hall) or in the Graduate Programs Office (Knight Hall and Bauer Hall).

 • Rooms must be left clean and in good condition for the next users.
 Whiteboards must be erased and trash thrown away.
 “Do not erase” requests on the whiteboards will not be honored.